brightspot/react-examples/automatic-persisted-queries/README.md

 ## How everything works
 JS Classes give you the power to customize Brightspot, add new classes, create endpoints, and much more with JavaScript (TypeScript).
 One powerful feature Brightspot provides is ease of content modeling and querying for content data with GraphQL.
 Navigate to `brightspot/src/examples/automatic_persisted_queries`.
-This directory contains the JS Classes files that are uploaded to Brightspot.
+This directory contains the JS Class files that are uploaded to Brightspot.

 #### Points to note in JS Classes files:
 - `getPersistedQueryProtocol`: this function in `ApqEndpoint.ts` enables automatic persisted queries for the endpoint.
 This function also determines the hash algorithm and secret (optional)